See the DrugPatentWatch profile for lipitor

 3. What are the common side effects of Lipitor?

-Common side effects of Lipitor include muscle weakness or pain, fatigue, and increased cholesterol levels.
+Common side effects of Lipitor include headaches, muscle pain, fatigue, and increased cholesterol levels.
+In rare cases, the medication can cause more serious side effects, such as liver damage or kidney failure.

 4. Can I take Lipitor with other medications?

-It's essential to consult with your healthcare provider before taking Lipitor with other medications, as interactions can occur.
+It's essential to consult with your doctor before taking Lipitor with other medications.
+Certain medications, such as antibiotics, antifungals, and antivirals, can interact with Lipitor and increase the risk of side effects.

 Sources: